Albert Boxler - Alsace Gewurztraminer Réserve 2022 (doux)

 About the estate:

-Perched on the heights of Niedermorschwihr, Jean Boxler confirms his reputation as a highly demanding producer with his latest vintages.
-He brings out the nobility of the Sommerberg grand cru, a granite cirque whose steep slopes make work particularly difficult.
-The estate owns 4 hectares here, and 1.9 hectares in the Brand grand cru.
-Various cuvées from several plots are available; all of them now reach an exceptional level, and exploring their nuances is a fascinating exercise!
+Perched on the heights of Niedermorschwihr, Jean Boxler has cemented his reputation as a highly demanding producer with his latest vintages.
+He brings out the full nobility of the Sommerberg Grand Cru, a granite cirque whose steep slopes make cultivation particularly difficult.
+The estate owns 4 hectares there, as well as 1.9 hectares in the Brand Grand Cru.
+Various cuvées from several plots are available; all have now reached an exceptional level, and exploring their nuances proves to be a fascinating experience!

 Wine Spectator